-Unless otherwise ordered by the court, petitions for writs of habeas corpus under 28 U.S.C. §§ 2254 and 2255 do not require an answer or other responsive pleading.
+The responding party need not answer a petition for writ of habeas corpus filed under 28 U.S.C. §§ 2254 or 2255 until the court notifies the parties that an answer is required.

 DUCIVR 5.1-1 NOTIFICATION OF CLAIM OF UNCONSTITUTIONALITY